mgsosna/mattsosna.com/_posts/careers/Big-tech-lessons.md

 ### 2. Really good at SQL
 SQL queries will become super complex.
 There are some I've dealt with that are over 500 lines.
 This is just how it is when dealing with big data $-$ you need to perform as much of the processing as possible at the database level before moving things to your machine.
 (Or the one you've comandeered in the cloud.)
 One of the queries I ran joined a table with over 1.5 trillion rows.

-Your queries also need to become efficient. e.g.
+Your queries need to become efficient.
+For example, let's say we have a table of model predictions and we want to take the 100 highest-scoring rows.
+One approach would be to sort the table by `score`, then take the top 100.

+{% include header-sql.html %}
 ```sql
 SELECT
     id,